What Is a Circuit?

 - Combination Circuits: Combination circuits combine elements of both series and parallel circuits.
 They are often employed in complex electronic systems to achieve specific functionalities.

-Further Your Understanding
+Furthering Your Understanding

 Where to go from here?